 Written evaluations of the student's progress are to be inserted in the "Field Instructor Narrative" section of the IPT Database, Learning Plan Agreement.
-The Field Liaison will document progress mid-semester to reflect outcome of the semester field visit.
+The Field Liaison will document progress mid quarter to reflect outcome of the quarterly field visit.